leo-arch/clifm/src/README.md

 **NOTE 2**: You can drop `-lmagic` if compiling with `_NOMAGIC`.
 In the same way, you can drop `-lintl` if compiling with `_NO_GETTEXT`.
 See below.

 **NOTE 3**: If the binary size is an issue, it is recommended to use [upx(1)](https://linux.die.net/man/1/upx) to significantly reduce (50-70%) the size of the executable file (at the expense of some performance):

+**NOTE 4**: If running on _Solaris/Illumos_ consult the [troubleshooting section](https://github.com/leo-arch/clifm/wiki/Troubleshooting#warning-prompt) in case of issues with the warning prompt.

 ```sh
 upx clifm